Symbian9/qmapshack-doc-wiki/AdvProjActions.md

 * _Save a single workspace project:_

-    When saving a project from the workspace exactly the project data displayed in the workspace is saved.
+    When saving a project from the workspace, exactly the project data displayed in the workspace is saved.
     _Remark:_ If the project belongs to a database then the user can select the data to be displayed in the workspace.
     The part of the project data not selected for display is not saved by this method!
     * Right-click on the project name in the workspace